orgrim/pg_back/README.md

 docker run --rm -v "$PWD":/go/bin golang:1.16 go get github.com/orgrim/pg_back
 ```

+## Minimum versions

+The minimum version of `pg_dump` et `pg_dumpall` required to dump is 8.4.
+The
+oldest tested server version of PostgreSQL is 8.2.

 ## Usage

 Use the `--help` or `-?` to print the list of available options.
 To dump all